slommi71/icelandic_exercise_generator/README.md

+# Project content

+This projects maintains 2 app to help learing icelandic.

+1. XLSX Generator for list of words
+1. WebApp to train words.

-# Generator - exercise excel sheets to train icelandic nouns and grammar
+## Generator - exercise excel sheets to train icelandic nouns and grammar

 app to generate excel sheets with exercises to train icelandic vocabulary and grammar.